bigfoothq/clada/cdd.md

 **Core Principles:**

 **Mortal Bonds**: Covenants are frozen specs.
 When requirements change, create new covenants and rewrite (never refactor) all dependent code.
 This prevents specification drift.
+During initial development, however, documentation will be sequentially grown and modified.

 **One File, One Thought**: Each file is self-contained, sized for LLM context windows.
 Filesystem structure provides navigation—no cross-references needed.